cjsindt/Tortilla/README.md

 This was made as a part of my undergraduate senior capstone.

+For a great spec of CHIP8, see (here)[http://devernay.free.fr/hacks/chip8/C8TECH10.HTM]

 # Build with CMake

 Clone the repository into your favorite folder.